martunia887/test198/docs/guides/00-directory-structure.md

 The `README.md` file contains a introduction for each package.

-## Patterns

-The `patterns` directory is a single package that houses all of our overarching component patterns.
-For example, this may contain a rough implementation of `@atlaskit/navigation` for Jira.

 ## Releases

 Contains the documentation for releases containing significant changes along with any migration guides.